-At Farshchian Law, our Florida probate attorneys help surviving spouses, beneficiaries, and petitioners determine whether summary administration is an option or whether formal administration is required.
+At Farshchian Law, our Miami summary administration attorneys help surviving spouses, beneficiaries, and petitioners determine whether summary administration is an option or whether formal administration is required.
 If summary administration is the most favorable course of action, we can handle all aspects of the probate process and bring matters to a swift and trouble-free conclusion.
 If a formal administration is the best course of action, we have the expertise to handle that type of probate process as well.

 We assist petitioners, surviving spouses and heirs will all the steps involved in the summary administration process, including:

 - Identifying which estate assets must go through the probate process

 - Preparing the Petition for Summary Administration

 - Providing the proper notices to the estate’s beneficiaries

 - Preparing the Affidavit of Heirs and other court-required documents